 Health Benefits of Ginger

 Gingerol is a phytochemical mainly found in fresh ginger.
 The phenolic compound possesses strong antioxidant and anti-inflammatory properties.
-Gingerol accounts for the medicinal properties and use of ginger.
+Gingerol accounts largely for the medicinal properties in ginger.
 Gingerol and other nutritional components of ginger confer various health benefits.

 Cancer prevalence has increased significantly in recent times.
 However, consuming ginger provides protection against the growth of malignant cells.
 6-gingerol plays a key role in preventing cancer because of its anti-cancer properties.
 Although scientific evidence is still limited, several studies have explored the role of ginger in preventing cancer, with positive results.
-For instance, evidence demonstrates that ginger has protective effects against pancreatic cancer.
+For instance, current evidence shows that ginger provides protective effects against pancreatic cancer.

 Ginger Helps Lower Bad Cholesterol

 Low-density lipoproteins or bad cholesterol contribute to the development of heart disease.
-However, adding ginger to the diet helps in preventing the buildup of this form of cholesterol.
-A study with 85 participants who had high cholesterol levels demonstrated that taking three grams of ginger daily for 45 days led to a significant decrease in total cholesterol, low-density lipoproteins, blood triglycerides, and very-low-density lipoprotein.
+However, adding ginger to the diet helps prevent the buildup of this form of cholesterol.
+A study with 85 participants who had high cholesterol levels demonstrated that taking three grams of ginger daily for 45 days leads to a significant decrease in total cholesterol, low-density lipoproteins, blood triglycerides, and very-low-density lipoprotein.

 Ginger Fights Infections

 Gingerol, the most abundant bioactive compound in raw ginger, is beneficial in preventing infections.
 The compound has anti-bacterial properties that inhibit the proliferation of disease-causing bacteria or pathogens.
 Evidence shows that ginger is effective even against drug-resistant microbes.
-Therefore, ginger might help manage diseases caused by drug-resistant pathogenic bacteria.
+Therefore, ginger can help manage diseases caused by drug-resistant pathogenic bacteria.
 Ginger also possesses antiviral properties.
-On this note, there is credible evidence demonstrating the effectiveness of ginger in preventing infections associated with the human respiratory syncytial (HRSV) virus.
+On this note, there is credible evidence demonstrating its effectiveness in preventing infections associated with the human respiratory syncytial (HRSV) virus.